stoozey/sengine/README.md

 The engine is accessible through a global `g_Engine` pointer.
 Before you use the engine, you must call `g_Engine->Initialize()`.
 Afterwards, you can add any managers/loop runners you need and then call `g_Engine->RunLoop()`.
-Once the loop exits, you should delete the engine to free its resources.
+Once the loop exits, you should reset the engine pointer to free its resources.

 ```cpp
 #include <core/engine.hpp>